-[2] [Reserved.]There is a potential for abuse when a solicitation involves direct in person, live telephone or real-time electronic contact by a lawyer with someone known to need legal services.
+[2] [Reserved.]
+There is a potential for abuse when a solicitation involves direct in-person, live telephone or real-time electronic contact by a lawyer with someone known to need legal services.
 These forms of contact subject a person to the private importuning of the trained advocate in a direct interpersonal encounter.
 The person, who may already feel overwhelmed by the circumstances giving rise to the need for legal services, may find it difficult fully to evaluate all available alternatives with reasoned judgment and appropriate self-interest in the face of the lawyer's presence and insistence upon being retained immediately.
 The situation is fraught with the possibility of undue influence, intimidation, and over reaching.

 [3] [Reserved.]
-This potential for abuse inherent in direct in-person, live telephone or real-10 11 time electronic solicitation justifies its prohibition, particularly since lawyers have alternative 12 means of conveying necessary information to those who may be in need of legal services.
-In 13 particular, communications can be mailed or transmitted by email or other electronic means 14 that do not involve real-time contact and do not violate other laws governing solicitations.
-15 These forms of communications and solicitations make it possible for the public to be 16 informed about the need for legal services, and about the qualifications of available lawyers 17 and law firms, without subjecting the public to direct in person, telephone or real time 18 electronic persuasion that may overwhelm a person's judgment.
+This potential for abuse inherent in direct in-person, live telephone or realtime electronic solicitation justifies its prohibition, particularly since lawyers have alternative means of conveying necessary information to those who may be in need of legal services.
+In particular, communications can be mailed or transmitted by email or other electronic means that do not involve real-time contact and do not violate other laws governing solicitations.
+These forms of communications and solicitations make it possible for the public to be informed about the need for legal services, and about the qualifications of available lawyers and law firms, without subjecting the public to direct in person, telephone or real time electronic persuasion that may overwhelm a person's judgment.

-[4] [Reserved.]The use of general advertising and written, recorded or electronic communications to transmit information from lawyer to the public, rather than direct inperson, live telephone or real time electronic contact, will help to assure that the information flows cleanly as well as freely.
+[4] [Reserved.]
+The use of general advertising and written, recorded or electronic communications to transmit information from lawyer to the public, rather than direct inperson, live telephone or real-time electronic contact, will help to assure that the information flows cleanly as well as freely.
 The contents of advertisements and communications permitted under Rule 7.2 can be permanently recorded so that they cannot be disputed and may be shared with others who know the lawyer.
-This potential for informal review is itself likely to help guard against statements and claims that might constitute false and misleading communications, in violation of Rule 7.1.
-The contents of direct in-person, live telephone or real-time electronic contact can be disputed and may not be subject to third-party scrutiny.
-Consequently, they are much more likely to approach (and occasionally cross) the dividing line between accurate representations and those that are false and misleading.
+This potential for informal review is itself likely to help guard against statements and claims that might constitute false and misleading

-6 [5] [Reserved.
-Washington revision] There is far less likelihood that a lawyer would engage 7 in abusive practices against a former client, or a person with whom the lawyer has close 8 personal or family relationship, or in situations in which the lawyer is motivated by 9 considerations other than the lawyer's pecuniary gain.
-Nor is there a serious potential for 10 abuse when the person contacted is a lawyer or an LLLT.
-Consequently, the general 11 prohibition in Rule 7.3(a) is not applicable in those situations.
-Also, paragraph (a) is not 12 intended to prohibit a lawyer from participating in constitutionally protected activities of 13 public or charitable legal service organizations or bona fide political, social, civic, fraternal, 14 employee or trade organizations whose purposes include providing or recommending legal 15 services to its members or beneficiaries.
+[5] [Reserved.
+Washington revision] There is far less likelihood that a lawyer would engage in abusive practices against a former client, or a person with whom the lawyer has close personal or family relationship, or in situations in which the lawyer is motivated by considerations other than the lawyer's pecuniary gain.
+Nor is there a serious potential for abuse when the person contacted is a lawyer or an LLLT.
+Consequently, the general prohibition in Rule 7.3(a) is not applicable in those situations.
+Also, paragraph (a) is not intended to prohibit a lawyer from participating in constitutionally protected activities of public or charitable legal service organizations or bona fide political, social, civic, fraternal, employee or trade organizations whose purposes include providing or recommending legal services to its members or beneficiaries.

-17 [6] [Reserved.]
+[6] [Reserved.]
 But even permitted forms of solicitation can be abused.
-Thus, any solicitation 18 which contains information which is false or misleading within the meaning of Rule 7.1, 19 which involves coercion, duress or harassment within the meaning of Rule 7.3(b)(2), or 20 which involves contact with someone who has made known to the lawyer a desire not to be 21 solicited by the lawyer within the meaning of Rule 7.3(b)(1) is prohibited.
-Moreover, if after 22 sending a letter or other communication as permitted by Rule 7.2 the lawyer receives no 23 response, any further effort to communicate with the recipient of the communication may 24 violate the provisions of Rule 7.3(b).
+Thus, any solicitation which contains information which is false or misleading within the meaning of Rule 7.1, which involves coercion, duress or harassment within the meaning of Rule 7.3(b)(2), or which involves contact with someone who has made known to the lawyer a desire not to be solicited by the lawyer within the meaning of Rule 7.3(b)(1) is prohibited.
+Moreover, if after sending a letter or other communication as permitted by Rule 7.2 the lawyer receives no response, any further effort to communicate with the recipient of the communication may violate the provisions of Rule 7.3(b).